Earth Notes: On the NICE "MEGA City" Electric Car: Review (2008)Updated 2019-05-04 18:13 GMT.

 The MEGA City is about the size of an old-style Mini or a bit bigger.
 It could accommodate 4 adults at a squeeze.
-Or more pertinently for my family right now, 2 adults plus 1 child in a child seat, plus luggage or shopping.
+Or more pertinently for my family right now, two adults plus one child in a child seat, plus luggage or shopping.

-The car's range is 40 miles or more on one charge with the current lead-acid batteries (which are good for ~5 years).
-Though Lithium-chemistry replacements (possibly available a year or so from now) promise twice the distance and no practical limit on the number of charge/discharge cycles.
+The car's range is 40 miles or more on one charge with the current lead-acid batteries, which are good for about 5 years.
+Though lithium-chemistry replacements (possibly available a year or so from now) promise twice the distance, and no practical limit on the number of charge/discharge cycles.

 Note that a full charge is more than a whole day's electricity at our home.
 So it should be budgeted for in CO2 terms, and preferably supplied from a 100% 'green'/renewable source.

 In the UK, enough solar PV to charge this in one day in deepest mid-winter would be about 10kWp.
 That would cost over £50k to buy and install at 2008 prices!
 This car could possibly be charged overnight from local battery storage.

 I wasn't very adventurous with my test-drive.
 Partly since it's a while since I've driven at all.
 Also because I'm used to manual (gear-stick change) cars, but this is configured as an automatic.

 Apart from the lack of gear-stick, the other 'funny' was the lack of a starter.
 It's more-or-less a reflex, of course, to turn the key one notch further to start the car.
 Totally unnecessary for an electric!